 Apply it as needed on hands, face and body.
 Because of the properties of homemade lotion, you may find that you don’t need to apply as much at one time as you would store-bought lotions.

-If you enjoyed this tutorial on making chamomile and elder sensitive skin lotion, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, about once or twice per month.
+If you enjoyed this tutorial on making chamomile and elder sensitive skin lotion, be sure to subscribe to my newsletter to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, about once or twice per month.
 (No spam ever, unsubscribe at any time.)

 You may also like:

-If you like the projects on my site, you’ll love my new book!
+If you like the projects on my site, you’ll LOVE my book!